Clean - Drain - Dry Practices: Protecting Oregon’s Waterways

 DRAIN water from your motor, live well, bilge, and inside compartments on land before leaving the waterbody.
 For paddlecraft, flip or tilt the craft to let the water drain.
 Open any compartments and remove seats if necessary.
-Rinse or flush under flooring, at inflation chamber joints, or in other areas that can trap mud and debris.
+Rinse or flush under the flooring, at inflation chamber joints, or in other areas that can trap mud and debris.

-your boat between uses if possible.
+DRY your boat between uses.
 Leave compartments open and sponge out standing water.
 Find a place that will allow the anchor line to dry.
-AND "Pull the Plug" if your boat has a drain plug.

 Study the pictures here and report any you find to the toll-free Oregon Invasive Species hotline: 1-866-INVADER.